-The Report Settings window allows you to define a series of settings for the report.
+The Report Settings menu allows you to define a series of settings for the report.
 These are grouped under different headings.

-- Tags – type a tag into this box to tag the item in ArcGIS Online.
+- Tags – one or more tags that are applied to the item in ArcGIS Online.
 Use commas between tags if you wish to add multiple tags e.g. InstantAtlas,Demo,UK

-- Description – this will be shown on the item details page in ArcGIS Online and also on the index page when the report is viewed
+- Description – a description that will be shown on the item details page in ArcGIS Online and also on the index page when the report is viewed

-- Locale – the locale you choose will depend on how numbers in the report are displayed e.g. with a decimal point if ‘en’ is selected but a decimal comma if ‘es’ is selected.
+- Locale – the locale that forces how numbers in the report are displayed e.g. with a decimal point if ‘en’ is selected but a decimal comma if ‘es’ is selected.

-- ID Field – the field in the layer the report is based on that uniquely identifies each feature in the layer.
-The values in this field should be unique and should be short strings of alphanumeric characters that do not contain spaces or punctuation as the IDs are used to build URLs.
-If you will be adding further data sources to the report, these will also need to contain a field with the same values, so that the data can be joined to the correct features.
-It is therefore important that you set the ID Field for your report before you start adding data to the widgets in a report.
+- ID Field – the attribute field in the base layer for the report that will provide the IDs for the features in the layer.
+The values in this field should be unique and should be short strings of alphanumeric characters that do not contain spaces, punctuation or special characters (as the IDs are used to build URLs).
+If you add further data sources to the report, these will also need to contain a field with the same values so that the data can be joined to the correct features.
+It is therefore important that you think about and choose the correct ID field for your report before you start adding data to widgets.

-- Name Field – the field in the layer the report is based on that contains the name of each feature as you would like them to be displayed in the report.
+- Name Field – the attribute field in the base layer for the report that will provide the names for the features in the layer.
+These will be the feature names used in the report.

-The Manage Data Sources window allows to you view the data sources currently attached to your report and to add further data sources.
+The Manage Data Sources window displays the data sources attached to a report and enables the addition of further data sources.